babeya/babeya.github.io/src/content/jobs/molotov.en.md

 * Development and maintenance of TV applications for Samsung (Tizen), LG (WebOS), AppleTV (tvOS), and PlayStation 4.
 * Created an asynchronous library over the PlayStation API, optimized navigation for TVs and PlayStation, and implemented custom pages on AppleTV.
-* Collaborated with Samsung and Sony’s international development teams and demonstrated TV applications to external partners (Disney, OCS).
+* Collaborated with Samsung and Sony's international development teams and demonstrated TV applications to external partners (Disney, OCS).